kedro-org/kedro/docs/source/get_started/install.md

 ![](../meta/images/kedro_graphic.png)

-If you do not see the graphic displayed, or have any issues with your installation, see the [frequently asked questions](../faq/faq.md), check out the [searchable archive from our retired Discord server](https://linen-discord.kedro.org), or post a new query on the [Slack organisation](https://slack.kedro.org).
+If you do not see the graphic displayed, or have any issues with your installation, see the [searchable archive of past community support discussions](https://linen-discord.kedro.org), or post a new query on [Kedro's Slack organisation](https://slack.kedro.org).

 ### How do I upgrade Kedro?